Adopting An Animal (6)

 Yes, all animals must be spayed or neutered prior to adoption.

 If the animal is an owner surrender, we do our best to get as much information as possible about the animal from the owner.
 If the animal comes in as a stray or from Animal Control, we try to evaluate and watch the animal to gain as much info as possible.
+We will always disclose everything we know about an animal prior to adopting it out.
+Please know that animals can be unpredictable though.
+Sometimes the behaviors they exhibit in the shelter will be different than what you see at home.

 We encourage you to come and visit a pet you might like to adopt multiple times.
 You can spend one-on-one time with the animal in our introduction room or an outside kennel.
 If you have other pets at home, you can also bring your pet(s) to see if they will get along with the pet you are thinking of adopting.
 Once you take an animal home, you have a period of time to decide if the animal will be compatible.
 If things are not going well, we ask that you contact us right away so we can talk with you about any problems.
 If you decide you need to return the animal, you can bring it back and will receive a voucher good for another pet at Great River Rescue.